h-omer/neo4j-versioner-core/docs/index.md

 `entitySource`, | mandatory | The source entity, where the new state will be created.
 `entityDestination` | mandatory | The destination entity, containing the `R` node where the new relationship will point.
 `type` | mandatory | The type of the relationship that will be created.
-`date` | optional | The time-in-millis of creation of the relationship.
+`date` | optional | The LocalDateTime of creation of the relationship.

 #### Return value